apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 to synchronize the storage plugin configurations.
 You do not need to restart any of the Drillbits when you add or update a storage plugin configuration.

-## Using the Drill Web UI
+## Using the Drill Web Console

-Assuming you are [authorized]({{site.baseurl}}/docs/configuring-web-ui-and-rest-api-security/), you can use the Drill Web UI to update or add a new storage plugin configuration.
-The Drill shell needs to be running to access the Drill Web UI.
-In Drill 1.2 and later, to open the Drill Web UI, launch a web browser, and go to: `https://<IP address or host name>:8047` of any Drillbit in the cluster.
+Assuming you are [authorized]({{site.baseurl}}/docs/configuring-web-ui-and-rest-api-security/), you can use the Drill Web Console to update or add a new storage plugin configuration.
+The Drill shell needs to be running to access the Drill Web Console.
+In Drill 1.2 and later, to open the Drill Web Console, launch a web browser, and go to: `https://<IP address or host name>:8047` of any Drillbit in the cluster.
 In Drill 1.1 and earlier, use `http` instead of `https`.
 Select the Storage tab to view, update, or add a new storage plugin configuration.

 To create a name and new configuration: